jhunziker/FROGS_cpp/readme.txt

 3.)
 Run FROGS_validation_example.py with the docompile flag set to 1 in order to compile the C++ code.
 You can do this either in an interactive developer environment such as for example Spyder or directly in the terminal by typing "python FROGS_validation_example.py"

 For details about the code, we refer to the paper "Fast 3D ground penetrating radar simulations for glaciers" by J. Hunziker, E.C.
-Slob and J. Irving, Computers & Geosciences, 2022 (submitted).
+Slob and J. Irving, Computers & Geosciences, Vol. 173, 2023: https://doi.org/10.1016/j.cageo.2023.105320